r-oung/collage/README.md

 # Collage

 Creates a collage from a collection of images.
+Automatically rotates images based on EXIF data.

 ## Usage:
 ```